MicrosoftDocs/windows-dev-docs/windows-apps-src/winrt-components/diagnosing-windows-runtime-component-error-conditions.md

 |--------------|---------------------------------------------------------------------------------------------------------------------------------------------------------|
 | WME1099      | Type '{0}' has multiple constructors with '{1}' argument(s).
 Windows Runtime types cannot have multiple constructors with the same number of arguments. |

 ## Must specify a default for overloads that have the same number of parameters

 In the UWP, overloaded methods can have the same number of parameters only if one overload is specified as the default overload.
-See "Overloaded Methods" in [Creating Windows Runtime Components in C# and Visual Basic](creating-windows-runtime-components-in-csharp-and-visual-basic.md).
+See "Overloaded Methods" in [Windows Runtime components with C# and Visual Basic](creating-windows-runtime-components-in-csharp-and-visual-basic.md).

 | Error number | Message Text                                                                                                                                                                      |
 |--------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | WME1059      | Multiple {0}-parameter overloads of '{1}.{2}' are decorated with Windows.Foundation.Metadata.DefaultOverloadAttribute.                                                            |
 | WME1085      | The {0}-parameter overloads of {1}.{2} must have exactly one method specified as the default overload by decorating it with Windows.Foundation.Metadata.DefaultOverloadAttribute. |

 ## Namespace errors and invalid names for the output file

 In the Universal Windows Platform, all the public types in a Windows metadata (.winmd) file must be in a namespace that shares the .winmd file name, or in sub-namespaces of the file name.
 For example, if your Visual Studio project is named A.B (that is, your Windows Runtime Component is A.B.winmd), it can contain public classes A.B.Class1 and A.B.C.Class2, but not A.Class3 (WME0006) or D.Class4 (WME1044).

 > **Note**  These restrictions apply only to public types, not to private types used in your implementation.

 In the case of A.Class3, you can either move Class3 to another namespace or change the name of the Windows Runtime Component to A.winmd.
 Although WME0006 is a warning, you should treat it as an error.
 In the previous example, code that calls A.B.winmd will be unable to locate A.Class3.